Vorhaus Advisors: 63% of gamers want virtual goods with real-world value

 “We know that in a metaverse one would need to maintain the same identity throughout it, and there are a lot of people who believe blockchain will be useful for that,” Vorhaus said.

-Since items can be uniquely identified, developers can create scarce one-of-a-kind items that players can collect and resell using verified peer-to-peer transactions.
+Since goods can be uniquely identified, developers can create scarce one-of-a-kind items that players can collect and resell using verified peer-to-peer transactions.

 More than half of virtual goods buyers (51%) expressed interest in earning income from playing games.
-The ability to create, own, and trade digital assets might allow the lines between play and work to blur more than they already have, the survey said.
+The capability to create, own, and trade digital assets might allow the lines between play and work to blur more than they already have, the survey said.

 Virtual goods buyers are most interested in the community-focused gameplay features of blockchain.
 Peer-to-peer trading of virtual goods (40%) and a universal marketplace that works across any game (39%) were the features virtual goods buyers expressed the most interest in.